 Outsourcing is a great way to grow your team with little risk.
-The benefits when compared to employing staff are considerable, especially for small businesses.
+The cost benefits when compared to employing staff are considerable, especially for small businesses.
 However, some business owners find it difficult to delegate and don’t know how to communicate what they need to their new virtual team member.
-In this blog, I provide a simple, structured approach to doing this.
+In this blog, we provide a simple, structured approach to doing this.

 Identify what tasks you need doing

 It seems obvious, but we do get calls from business owners who know they need help, but don’t know what we could help with, or don’t know where to start with delegating.
 To find out how to draft a list of tasks, read our blog here.